 Cain developed this quote-heavy style with his early creative writing for magazines—sketches heavy on speech and straight dialogues, and eventually short stories and serials, most narrated in a lower-class vernacular.
 A memorable dialogue of this period is "Theological Interlude" (1928), in which two parents and an uncle discuss a daughter's near-death experience and her subsequent running off with a preacher.
 Among his popular writing at this time is "Pastorale" (1928), a macabre tale of small-town murder and mayhem.

-Cain's first book, Our Government (1930), collected some of these early short pieces, though many were never published in book form until decades later or even posthumously.
+Cain's first book, Our Government (1930), collected some of these early short pieces, though many others were never published in book form until decades later or even posthumously.

 That first book led Cain to a brief job in Hollywood as a screenwriter, at which he flopped.
 But he kept writing stories, and one of them, "The Baby in the Icebox" (1932), won greater fame, even being adapted for a movie, She Made Her Bed.
 "Icebox" showed his ability to take a plot concerning ordinary people doing extraordinary things and compress it into a believable story.
 (The title may have been too grisly for Hollywood, but it's actually both accurate and misleading.)